SectorScan Part 1: Financial Data Visualization

 Dive into the data

-In this section, we’ll dive into exploring and visualizing data from the Sectors API, setting the foundation for our app.
+In this section, we’ll dive into exploring and visualizing data from the Sectors Financial API, setting the foundation for our app.
 Feel free to use Google Colab or create a .ipynb

 notebook in your IDE to follow along and experiment with the data.
 We’ll start by getting familiar with the data and creating some insightful visualizations.

 Alright, first things first.
 Please make sure you already have your API key from your Sectors App.
-And since we’ll be calling some endpoints from the Sectors API, let’s create a simple function to handle this.
+And since we’ll be calling some endpoints from the Sectors Financial API, let’s create a simple function to handle this.
 This will make our next steps much easier:

 List of All Sectors

 Before we can compare data from different sectors, we need to get a list of all available sectors.
-This can be achieved by using the following endpoint from the Sectors API:
+This can be achieved by using the following endpoint from the Sectors Financial API:

 So, we just need to call the URL using our function and save the data into a new variable called sectors